Tuples are immutable lists and cannot be changed in any way once it is created.

 Some of the characteristics features of Tuples are:

 - Tuples are defined in the same way as lists.

 - They are enclosed within parenthesis and not within square braces.

 - Elements of the tuple must have a defined order.

 - Negative indices are counted from the end of the tuple, just like lists.

-- Tuple also has the same structure where the values are separated by commas.
+- Tuple also has the same structure where commas separate the values.